AUTHOR BIO

 Libby started writing stories when she was a child; her first sale was a short story to Redbook magazine a year after she graduated from college.
 It was awhile before Little, Brown published her novel Blow Out the Moon, though.
 The New York Public Library chose it as a Best Title for Reading & Sharing; it won a Massachusetts Book Award.
 Children's Literature called the novel “entirely refreshing” and the companion website “a delightful compilation.”
 That website still gets about 30,000 visitors a month.

+Libby loves being retired.
 She has just completed a novel for adults, Sometimes It Takes an Island, and is having ten copies locally printed and bound for her loyal readers.
 Some of them read and commented on the whole book three times!
-She’s going to try to get it traditionally published, too, but whatever happens with that, she will have will a physical book.
+She’s going to try to get it traditionally published, too, but whatever happens, there will be a physical book.